 Barry Larkin becomes the first shortstop to become a member of the 30-30 club when he goes deep off Donovan Osborne in the fifth inning in the Reds' 6-3 victory over St. Louis.
 The future Hall of Fame infielder joins teammate Eric Davis as only the second Cincinnati player to accomplish the feat.

 Thanks to the Mets beating the Marlins, the Braves, prior to their 3-2 win over the Expos, capture the National League East title.
-It's the sixth straight division title for Atlanta which breaks the major league record.
+The title is sixth straight division flag for Atlanta, which breaks the major league record.

-With his American League-leading home runs #54 and 55, Mariner Ken Griffey Jr. joins Babe Ruth and Lou Gehrig as the only players to drive in 140 or more runs in three consecutive seasons.
+Mariner Ken Griffey Jr., with his American League-leading 54th and 55th home runs of the season, joins Babe Ruth (Yankees, 1930-32) and Lou Gehrig (Yankees, 1926-34) as the only players to drive in 140 or more runs in at least three consecutive seasons.
+During his 22-year tenure in the major leagues, Junior will average 111 runs batted in per season.

-Braves' backstop Eddie Perez's solo home run in Atlanta's 4-1 win over the Marlins is the team's 208th homer this season breaking a 32-year-old franchise record.
+Braves backup backstop Eddie Perez's solo home run in Atlanta's 4-1 win over Florida is the team's 208th round-tripper this season, breaking a 32 year-old franchise record.
+Atlanta will finish the season with 215 homers, with Andres Galarraga being the club leader with 44.

-By walking in the first inning, John Olerud ties Barry Bonds' National League record of reaching base 15 consecutive times.
-The Mets first baseman grounds out in the third to fall one short of the 1957 major league mark set by Ted Williams.
+John Olerud ties Barry Bonds' National League record of reaching base 15 consecutive times when he walks in the first inning.
+The Mets first baseman will ground out in the third, falling one short of the 1957 major league mark set by Ted Williams.

-Tony Clark becomes the first Detroit player since Rudy York (1937-38) to drive in 100 runs in each of his first two full seasons in the Motor City.
+Tony Clark becomes the first Detroit player since Rudy York (1940-41) to drive in 100 runs in each of his first two full seasons in the Motor City.
+The Tiger first baseman, who finish the season with 103 RBIs, drove in 117 runs last season.

-Passing the 1997 Rockies, the Astros establish a new National League team single-season home run mark, hitting their 240th in a 12-5 loss to the Reds at Cinergy Field.
-The slugfest features nine home runs with Cincinnati hitting six and Houston going deep three times.
+The Astros, surpassing the 1997 Rockies, establish a new National League team single-season home run mark, hitting their 240th in a 12-5 loss to Cincinnati at Cinergy Field.
+The slugfest features nine home runs with the home team hitting six and Houston going deep three times.

-At Cinergy Field, Astros' Jose Lima sets a National League record by giving up his 47th home run of the season passing the 1956 mark of Robin Roberts.
-Bert Blyleven holds the major league mark serving up 50 gopher balls as a Twin in 1986.
+At Cinergy Field, Astros' Jose Lima gives up his 47th home run of the season, passing the National League record established in 1956 by Robin Roberts.
+Bert Blyleven holds the distinction of serving up 50 gopher balls as a Twin in 1986 to set the major league mark.

-Mets' closer Armando Benitez blanks the Phillies in the ninth for his 39th save breaking John Franco's club record.
-Franco also appeared in the Mets' 9-6 win.
+Mets' closer Armando Benitez blanks the Phillies in the ninth for his 39th save, breaking southpaw John Franco's club record.
+The left-handed bullpen veteran also appeared in the Mets' 9-6 win.

 Chicago first baseman Fred McGriff becomes the first player to hit 30 home runs in a season for five different teams (Blue Jays, Braves, Cubs, Devil Rays, and Cubs).
 The 'Crime Dog's' first inning PNC poke also sets a record for being the 42nd major league park in which he's gone yard, one more than Ellis Burks of the Indians.